Raccooneer/Weather_AB_Testing/README.md

 * Various data transformations with pandas
 * Various data visualization with matplotlib and seaborn

+## Disclaimer & acknowledgement

+This project is not intended to advertise for a particular weather data provider or to devalue the quality of a weather data provider's forecast quality.
+A very basic assumption behind this project is the uncertainty about this quality, which can be expected to change over time such that the relative quality of providers to each other can change.
+Hence, between data collection and evaluation, the data is anonymized in two steps: (1) providers are randomly assigned a letter from A to C, and (2) simulated data will be used based on the forecast error distribution instead of the as-is data.

+The anonymization step is not included in the repository!

+I want to thank all weather data providers for providing their data under terms and licenses, or explicit approval that make this project possible.

 ## Motivation

 Weather data can be a crucial factor for a variety that impacts business activities.
 Certain products sell more during hot and sunny days as in the typical ice cream stand example.
 Other products may sell more during cold and rainy days such as e-commerce shops that may attract more customers when these customers are limited in doing outdoor activities.
 Certain activities may mot be conducted during rainy days ranging from outdoor weddings to certain construction site activities.
 While the weather can change quite fast, operations may, however, not have this opportunity.
 Even quite flexible activities can only change to a limited degree and this flexibility usually comes at a price.